THE RIVER AERON’S ONLY ANGLING CLUB

 ATAC has always felt that this package represents good value for money whether it be for the season, week or day permit angler.
 However, so as to further expand the package available to members, ATAC has embarked on a partnership with the National Trust at Llanerchaeron..

 ATAC & National Trust Llanerchaeron discount permit scheme

 ATAC has partnered with the National Trust at the Llanerchaeron Mansion estate to provide a joint permit discount scheme.
-Anglers joining both organisations at the same time are eligible for a discount on the combined permit price.
-The discount is only available via the permit sales office at the Llanerchaeron Mansion where both permits can be purchased.
+Anglers joining both organisations are eligible for a discount on the combined permit price.
+The discount is only available via the permit sales office at the Llanerchaeron Mansion - ATAC permit holders present their permit at the Llanerchaeron permit office when joining the Llanerchaeron water and the full discount will be applied to the cost of the Llanerchaeron permit price.
 The package allows members to fish both stretches of water providing approximately 4 miles of continuous sewin fishing from just below Ciliau Aeron to the sea pool at the tidal limit in Aberaeron.
 These two stretches combined provide something for every angler whether your preference is fly, spinner or worm.
 You can fish in secluded woodland where spinning under overhanging trees for sewin sheltering in a slow pool undercutting the opposite bank is the order of the day or you can fly fish at night in the more open water of Aberaeron town for a fresh sewin just in off the top of the tide.
 Whatever your choice, there is something for everyone here, local or visiting anglers alike.